dapr/docs/daprdocs/content/en/developing-applications/building-blocks/pubsub/pubsub-overview.md

 Sometimes, messages can't be processed because of a variety of possible issues, such as erroneous conditions within the producer or consumer application or an unexpected state change that causes an issue with your application code.
 Dapr allows developers to set dead letter topics to deal with messages that cannot be delivered to an application.
 This feature is available on all pub/sub components and prevents consumer applications from endlessly retrying a failed message.
 For more information, read about [dead letter topics]({{< ref "pubsub-deadletter.md">}})

+### Enabling the outbox pattern

+Dapr enables developers to use the outbox pattern for achieving a single transaction across a transactional state store and any message broker.
+For more information, read [How to enable transactional outbox messaging]({{< ref howto-outbox.md >}})

 ### Namespace consumer groups

 Dapr solves multi-tenancy at-scale with [namespaces for consumer groups]({{< ref howto-namespace >}}).
 Simply include the `"{namespace}"` value in your component metadata for consumer groups to allow multiple namespaces with applications of the same `app-id` to publish and subscribe to the same message broker.